Florida vs. Vanderbilt NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Florida and its opponents have scored at least 59.5 points -- this matchup's over/under -- only twice this year.
+- Florida and its opponents have combined for 59.5 points just twice this year.

 - Vanderbilt has combined with its opponents to score more than 59.5 points in two games this season.